orizens/orizens.com/src/pages/blog/2014-05-20-decluttering-your-web-application-using-angular-js-grunt-js-part-1.md

 	});
 	</pre></p>

 In development mode angular loads the template file.
-In production, often there&#8217;s a need to minify the code and concatenate all files to one file.
+In production, often there's a need to minify the code and concatenate all files to one file.

-However, we can&#8217;t simply concatenate the html template file.
+However, we can't simply concatenate the html template file.
 The challenge with concatenating html files in angular is the need to define the template contents as an angular template.

 The solution is quite easy.
-Angular caches a template the first time it is used &#8211; and it does that using the &#8220;$templateCache&#8221; service.
-Finally, there&#8217;s a map object which points each template &#8220;id&#8221; to its relevant html string contents.
+Angular caches a template the first time it is used - and it does that using the &#8220;$templateCache" service.
+Finally, there's a map object which points each template &#8220;id" to its relevant html string contents.

-So, in order to prepare external templates for production (let it be directives or controller&#8217;s templates), I use the grunt module &#8220;grunt-angular-templates&#8221;.
-This module simply, generates a js code which defines all external html templates with &#8220;$templateCache&#8221; service when the app loads (&#8220;angular.run&#8221;).
+So, in order to prepare external templates for production (let it be directives or controller's templates), I use the grunt module &#8220;grunt-angular-templates".
+This module simply, generates a js code which defines all external html templates with &#8220;$templateCache" service when the app loads (&#8220;angular.run").

 <pre class="brush:js">module.exports = function(grunt) {
 	return {